my skin in the game

 And so, WE GET TO DO JUST THAT!

-Which is why I created a Virtual Voice Ped Power Up for Independent Voice Teachers to learn more about working with neurodivergent singers in the studio.
+Which is why, in 2020, I created a Virtual Voice Ped Power Up for Independent Voice Teachers to learn more about working with neurodivergent singers in the studio.

 - start to address our own judgements around student behaviour